igoriokas/web-crawler/README.md

   python crawler.py https://quotes.toscrape.com ./data-quotes -d 2
   python crawler.py https://books.toscrape.com/index.html data-books -d 2 -a 3
 ```

-* By default crawler starts in UI mode, for CLI mode use `--no-ui` flag
+ - By default crawler starts in UI mode, for CLI mode use `--no-ui` flag

 #### Outcomes

-After the crawl completes, the following output files and directories will be generated in the working directory:
+During crawling, the following output files and directories will be generated in the working directory:

 - **Original HTML pages** - stored in `<workdir>/pages/`\
   Contains the raw HTML content of all crawled pages.